depeperwinkel

 Features:

-- 100% dried leaf (ripped, virtually no twigs)
+- 100% dried leaf (stripped, virtually no twigs)

-- grows in the wild, picked by hand
+- grows in the wild, hand-picked

 - origin: Greece (Crete)